redis/redis-doc/topics/indexes.md

 within a given specific range.

-The two commands to build those kinda of indexes are `ZADD` and `ZRANGEBYSCORE` to respectively add items and retrive items within a specified range.
+The two commands to build those kinda of indexes are `ZADD` and `ZRANGEBYSCORE` to respectively add items and retrieve items within a specified range.

 For instance, it is possible to index a set of names by their